tauplatform/rhomobile-docs/docs/en/7.5/guide/runtime_config.md

 * %p - Platform name ("Windows CE " + version number)
 * %w - WebKit version number
 * %e - Zebra WebKit version number

-In RhoElements 2.1 and higher, the default value was changed to work out of the box with a greater number of server configurations.
-Prior to RhoElements 2.1 the default user agent was "Mozilla/5.0, AppleWebKit (KHTML, i.e. Gecko), MotorolaWebKit, Safari."<br>

 **Configuration Identifier**: USERAGENT<br>
 **Possible Values**: String<br>